We're developing this Web site to provide a review of the types of shower available for domestic properties. We'll be looking at:

 None of the electric showers currently available can produce flow rates comparable to the other power showers but they can be cheap to install.

 Combination boilers (often called combi boilers or combies) provide hot tap water on demand.
-They heat the central heating water in much the same way as regular boilers but when a hot tap is opened they switch over to providing hot tap water.
+They heat central heating water in much the same way as regular boilers but when a hot tap is opened they switch over to providing hot tap water.
 With combi boilers there is generally no hot water cylinder.
-Some larger combination boilers store a limited amount of hot water within the boiler provide a "head-start".
+Some larger combination boilers store a limited amount of hot water within the boiler to provide a “head-start”.

 Multipoint water heaters are similar to combination boilers in that they also provide instantaneous hot water.
 They don't, however, provide heating for the house.